canonical/netbox/docs/features/ipam.md

 ## AS Numbers

 An often overlooked component of IPAM, NetBox also tracks autonomous system (AS) numbers and their assignment to sites.
 Both 16- and 32-bit AS numbers are supported, and like aggregates each ASN is assigned to an authoritative RIR.

+## Service Mapping

+NetBox models network applications as discrete service objects associated with devices and/or virtual machines, and optionally with specific IP addresses attached to those parent objects.
+These can be used to catalog the applications running on your network for reference by other objects or integrated tools.

+To model services in NetBox, begin by creating a service template defining the name, protocol, and port number(s) on which the service listens.
+This template can then be easily instantiated to "attach" new services to a device or virtual machine.
+It's also possible to create new services by hand, without a template, however this approach can be tedious.